cdahlqvist/rankin/drivers/makelogs_kibana/README.md

 **period** | Length of the period in days that the Kiana queries will address.
 Defaults to 30.
 **timeout** | Request timeout in milliseconds.
 Defaults to 30000 (30s).
 This can also be passed as a parameter to the individual operations.
 **text_filter_file** | Path to file containing terms used to filter the 'text' field.
 If no file is provided, the default behaviour is that no filtering on the 'text' field will occur.
+**use_text_filter** | Boolean indicating whether the a record from the supplied text_filter_file should be used as a filter if present.
+This parameter can be overridden per operation.

 ## Example Configuration File
 Below is a sample configuration file that shows how the driver can be invoked.